waylonflinn/arrayviewer/README.md

 -->127.25633239746094
 136.88494873046875, 126.36851501464844, 127.19410705566406, 136.8431396484375, 126.31245422363281, ...]
 ```
-# Extensions
+# Types
-Array type is inferred from a file's extension.
-An extensions is mapped to a `TypedArray` in the
+Array type is inferred from a file's extension and can be overridden with the `-t`
+option.

+`arrayviewer ./data/a.arr -t int32`

+Extensions are mapped to a `TypedArray` in the
 following way,

-extension | TypedArray | numpy dtype
+extension | TypedArray | type
 ---------|------------|------------
 i8   | `Int8Array`  | int8
 u8   | `Uint8Array` | uint8